uglyoldbob/iot/readme.md

 Use openssl to query an ocsp responder, validating the root cert, assuming the root cert of the ca is at ~/Downloads/ca.pem `openssl ocsp -issuer ~/Downloads/ca.pem -cert ~/Downloads/ca.pem -url https://self.uglyoldbob.com:3001/ca/ocsp -resp_text -VAfile ~/Downloads/ca.pem -CAfile ~/Downloads/ca.pem`

+Use openssl to show contents of a pkcs12 certificate, the password is required.
+`openssl pkcs12 -in ~/Downloads/user-certificate.p12 -info -nodes`

+Use openssl to show contents of a public certificate.
+`openssl x509 -noout -text -in ./cafiles/certs/2.der`